Condensation, damp, and mould: what’s the difference and how do you get rid of them?

 You’ll need to identify how the water is getting into your property and fix the source of the problem.
 Otherwise, any repair work you do on the inside will only be a temporary fix.

-If you can’t find the source of the leak yourself, you may need to hire a builder or a plumber to help.
-If your home insurance policy includes trace and access cover it may cover the costs of this.
+If you can’t find the source of the leak yourself, you might need to hire a builder or a plumber to help.
+If your home insurance policy includes trace and access cover, it may cover the costs of this.
 Once the source of the problem is fixed, you can begin to assess the damage on the inside.

-The problem with penetrating damp is that a lot of the damage may be affecting the walls themselves and so might not be visible.
+The problem with penetrating damp is that a lot of the damage might be affecting the inside of the walls, so might not be visible.
 It’s advisable to get a qualified damp surveyor in to investigate any damage that might be out of sight.

 Does home insurance cover penetrating damp?